marianpekar/Cardamom.js/docs/index.md

 ## Manipulation

-This section associates methods for moving cards among decks, players and tables or shuffling, splitting and merging them together.
+This section associates methods for moving cards among decks, players and tables and shuffling, splitting and merging them together.

 ### Cardamom.Merge(obj, objs)